Specialist in Education (Ed.S.)

 Students who complete the program are eligible to take the Praxis II School Psychology Specialty Examination in order to become licensed as School Psychology Specialists with the Arkansas Department of Education and license School Psychologists in other states.
 Many also seek National certification in School Psychology (i.e. NASP).
 Licensed School Psychology Specialists provide specialized services in the schools.

-The degree program consists of 66-semester hours that requires coursework consistent with the National Association of School Psychologists (NASP) and Arkansas Department of Education standards.
-The School Psychology track is approved-conditional by NASP.
-Students receive education and training in the following eleven NASP domains:
+The degree program consists of 67-semester hours that requires coursework consistent with the National Association of School Psychologists (NASP) and Arkansas Department of Education standards.
+The School Psychology track is fully approved by NASP.
+Students receive education and training in the following ten NASP domains:

 - Data-Based Decision Making & Accountability